 The new HM Revenue and Custom National Museum (known as Seized!
 Revenue and Customs Uncovered) opened in the basement of Merseyside Maritime Museum in May 2008.
 This looked at the diverse role of HM Revenue and Customs.

 The museum’s latest lead partner is the UK Border Force, who were established in 2009.
 This department brings together immigration and controls on goods entering the country.
 We will retain formal links with HM Revenue and Customs to ensure we tell an all inclusive story.
-We are now the UK Border Force National Museum, known as Seized!
+We are now the Border Force National Museum, known as Seized!
 The Border & Customs uncovered.
 Over the coming years we will begin to reflect and represent the controls of people crossing our borders.

 Further museum information

-How our activities support the department's objectives can be seen in these downloadable documents.
+How our activities support the department's objectives.

 An outline of the museum's activities can be seen in the following downloadable reports.
 They highlight some of our key achievements.